 - Smile.
 This is not trivial advice.
 If you can smile while being uncomfortable, you can learn to be happy with discomfort, with practice.
 When I was practicing Kung Fu 1997, it was 2 hours of discomfort — sit-up, doing pushups, toughening our forearms with each others and broomsticks and other exercises, and being tired and hungry and cold.
 And yet, I practiced something simple: I tried to maintain a smile through all this discomfort.
 It’s an important practice.

 Repeat this practice daily.
 It will be strange, perhaps difficult, at first, but soon your comfort zone will expand.
 If you practice it enough, with different activities, your comfort zone will expand to include discomfort.
 And then you can master the universe.

 If you master discomfort, what can you now master as a result?
 Just about anything:

 - Procrastination.
 We procrastinate to avoid something that’s not comfortable, but if you can learn to stay with that task, even if it’s not comfortable.
 The discomfort isn’t bad.
-Those of you going through the Procrastination module in my Sea Change Program are learning about dealing with the discomfort of staying with your important task.

 - Exercise.
 We avoid exercise because it’s not comfortable, but if we expand the comfort zone a little at a time, we can make exercise something we’re comfortable with, after a little repetition.